Generic Name: azilsartan (AY zil SAR tan)

 What is Edarbi?

 Edarbi (azilsartan) is an angiotensin II receptor antagonist.
-Edarbi keeps blood vessels from narrowing, which lowers blood pressure and improves blood flow.
+Azilsartan keeps blood vessels from narrowing, which lowers blood pressure and improves blood flow.

 Edarbi is used to treat high blood pressure (hypertension).

 Do not use Edarbi if you are pregnant.
-Stop using this medication and tell your doctor right away if you become pregnant.
+Stop using this medicine and tell your doctor right away if you become pregnant.

 You should not use Edarbi if you are allergic to azilsartan.